 2.5 GPA with an interest or major in the field of public health, nursing, medicine, pharmacy, psychology, counseling, and/or other health-related field.

 Traveling in a group to three countries, students will visit hospitals, universities, and public health agencies, interacting directly with local students, governmental representatives, researchers, medical professionals and public health workers.
-This highly experiential program will focus on how issues related to sexual health are addressed in each country, as well as the different ways that governments, hospitals, and public health organizations provide services and health messaging to their citizens.

 Note: This program has a lot of activity required: walking, yoga, group fitness, bicycling, and possibly dance!